-Based on the 7 food groups (see chapter 3.2), the Tables initially show the food qualities - the optimal food choice.
-Included are foods that are highly recommended because of their nutritional composition.
+Based on the 7 food groups (see chapter 3.2), the tables initially show the food qualities - the optimal food choice.
+Included is food that is highly recommended because of its nutritional composition.

-Although animal-based foods have a high protein quality, the recommended protein intake should mainly be covered by vegetable food.
+Although animal-based food has a high protein quality, the recommended protein intake should mainly be covered by vegetable food.
 In order to increase the protein quality of the catering offer, combining protein sources from different food groups (animal-based and vegetable or vegetable and vegetable) makes sense.
-This should be taken into account during menu planning, particularly in the case of plant-based catering (for further information see chapter 3.2.).
+This should be considered during menu planning, particularly in the case of plant-based catering (for further information see chapter 3.2.).

-Additionally, the tables show criteria on how often certain foods or food groups must be used in a period of 5 catering days.
+Additionally, the tables show criteria on how often certain food or food groups must be used in a period of 5 catering days.
 For the food groups that should be offered several times a day, like vegetables or grain products, the daily frequency is also shown in brackets.

-Moreover, minimum and maximum requirements are formulated to show particularly recommendable or less recommendable foods from a nutritional and sustainable perspective.
+Moreover, minimum and maximum requirements are formulated to show particularly recommendable or less recommendable food from a nutritional and sustainable perspective.
 The criteria on the foods' qualities and frequencies allow a balanced and varied menu.
-If the criteria are consistently observed in menu planning, all nutrients are assumed to likely meet the recommended values in the sense of the implementation of the Reference values in mass catering.
+If the criteria are consistently observed in menu planning, all nutrients are assumed to likely meet the recommended values in the sense of the implementation of the Reference values in mass catering [39].